liz-fernandez/Honours_Bioinfo_BABS/index.md

 ---
 layout: page
-title: BABS Honours Bioinformatics Course 2024
+title: BABS Honours & 1st year PhD Bioinformatics Course 2025
 ---

 The Unix shell has been around longer than most of its users have been alive.